 Impact of Allowing Veterans to Shop at AAFES Online Stores

-AAFES officials estimate there are approximately 19 million veterans with an Honorable Discharge who would be allowed to shop at AAFES online stores under this proposal.
+AAFES officials estimate there are approximately 13 million veterans with an Honorable Discharge who would be allowed to shop at AAFES online stores under this new rule.
 Allowing these veterans to shop at AAFES online stores would give these veterans access to savings on a variety of products and could provide an additional $100 million for base Morale, Welfare, and Recreation (MWR) programs and other quality of life programs.
 Increased sales could also allow AAFES to negotiate discounts on larger, bulk orders of goods.

-This proposal is an important part of supporting the military community.
+This new benefit could an important part of supporting the military community.
 AAFES distributes dividends to the MWR programs and other military activities.
 Over the last few years, AAFES sales have decreased substantially as military members and their families shop at other locations, and as the size of the military continues to decrease.
 The continued drawdown will have a dramatic impact on AAFES sales and how much money they can give back to the military community.
 AAFES officials estimate their sales could drop to one third of their current levels within the next few years.
 Extending the privilege of online shopping to qualified veterans would be a good way to thank veterans for their service, increase sales for AAFES, and increase distributions to base programs.

 Exchange Online Shopping for Veterans FAQ’s